-He has published in the scholarly journals Labor History, Radical History Review, and the Journal of Social History, as well as in popular periodicals, including Time magazine, and several anthologies.
+He has published in the scholarly journals Labor History, Radical History Review, and the Journal of Social History, as well as in popular periodicals, including American Heritage, Time magazine, and several anthologies.
 DiGirolamo has received research fellowships from the National Endowment for the Humanities, Woodrow Wilson Society, American Antiquarian Society, and Eugene M. Lang Foundation, among others.
-He spent his spring 2014 sabbatical as a visiting fellow at the National Humanities Center in North Carolina.

 A practitioner of public history, DiGirolamo has produced library exhibits, online teaching modules, and the award-winning PBS documentary Monterey’s Boat People (1984).
-He currently serves as an advisor to the American Masters series documentary Becoming Helen Keller, the CUNY-based American Social History Project and John D. Calandra Italian American Institute, and as Baruch chapter chair of the Professional Staff Congress, the union representing CUNY faculty and staff.
+He currently serves as an adviser to the American Masters series documentary Becoming Helen Keller, the CUNY-based American Social History Project, and as Baruch chapter chair of the Professional Staff Congress, the union representing CUNY faculty and staff.

 Originally from Monterey, California, DiGirolamo received his BA from the University of California, Berkeley School of Journalism, MA in Comparative Social History from UC Santa Cruz, and PhD in history from Princeton University.
 Before coming to Baruch in 2003 he taught writing, history, and Ethnic Studies at Santa Cruz, George Mason, Colgate, Stony Brook, and Princeton universities, and the Graduate Institute of Journalism of the Chinese Academy of Social Sciences in Beijing.